 Likewise, the absence of such a warning does not mean the product is safe from containing traces of the allergen.

 If you are concerned with a broader array of allergens or would like a deeper understanding of how each product is manufactured, sign up for Allergence.
-Allergence is a free service that provides detailed processing information regarding 11 allergens (sesame, gluten, mustard and the Top 8) of products from over 45 manufacturers that have joined our Manufacturer Partnership.
-These firms agree to use our platform to disclose how each allergen is processed during the manufacture of each product.
-You can also see whether each product bears industry recognized certifications such as kosher, organic, non-GMO and gluten-free.
+Allergence is a free interactive service that provides detailed processing information regarding the above 11 allergens for 2500+ products including industry-recognized certifications such as kosher, organic, non-GMO and gluten-free.

 Here is an example of a typical Allergence listing: